hello3196/DeepFashion/README.md

 Download the "Category and Attribute Prediction Benchmark" of the DeepFashion dataset [here](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/AttributePrediction.html).
 Extract all the files to a folder and put all the images in a folder named "img".

+Also, for evaluation, we used the images from MUSINSA.
+Download the images [here]().
+The images will be in a folder named "real".

-For example, if you choos to put the dataset to /home/user/datasets/benchmark1/, the structure of this folder will be:
+For example, if you choose to put the dataset to /home/user/datasets/benchmark1/, the structure of this folder will be:

 	benchmark1/
 	    Anno/
 	    Eval/
 	    img/
-	    README.txt
+	    real/

 Please modify the variable "base_path" in src/const.py correspondingly: